Castle Ruin

 Perched on a hilltop east of Pristina, Novo Brdo Fortress was once among the most important mining and trading centers in the Balkans.

-Must See: Cathedral ruins; color-coded stones.
+Must-see: Cathedral ruins and color-coded stones.

 History: Saxon/Ottoman/Serbian layers.